khofstadter/bcmi.khofstadter.com/_posts/2019-10-01-journeys-around-the-secret-place.md

 ---
 layout: post
 title: journeys around the secret place
-categories: project-d
+categories: BCMI-2
-tags: [ongoing, project-d, writing]
+tags: [ongoing, BCMI-2, writing]
 author: tEdör
 comment: true
 ---

-### essay on my experience with art, meditation and BCMI
+### book chapter on my experience with art, meditation and BCMI

-This essay is currently under the review of the editor.
+This chapter is currently under the review of the editor.
 The final version is proposed to be published as a chapter in the 'Edited Collection on Psychedelic Music' by Routledge.

 Current abstract: